First

 What are the benefits of asset allocation?
 First, investments are aligned with investor needs and enjoy the benefit of attention.
 They do not sway with fads and fancies.
 Second, since different assets do well at different points in time, the portfolio is diversified and faces lower risk.
 Third, participation in various assets ensures a stable rate of return aligned with the investor’s needs.
 This may result in an optimal level of saving.
 The wrong choice of assets often leads to overfunding of goals like retirement.

-Uma Shashikant The author is Managing Director, Centre for Investment Education and
+Shashikant The author is Managing Director, Centre for Investment

 Learning TOI120730